 Root CookiesCourse: AIP, Cookies, Dessert, Gluten-free, Grain-free, Nut-free, Paleo, Recipes, Snacks, Vegan, Veggies

 1 c. root veggie of choice, chopped (In photo: white and purple sweet potato, yam, parsnip, and carrot)

 2 Tbsp coconut butter

 home-made carob chips or chocolate, sulfite/sugar-free dried fruit, shredded or flaked coconut, cinnamon, carob or cacao powder.

 - Preheat your oven to 375F.
 Place the sweet potatoes onto a baking sheet, pierce with a fork, and bake for 40 – 45 minutes until soft.
 If you have chosen carrot, parsnip, kabocha squash (or other dry moderate-high carb vegetable), or plantain: peel, chop, and steam in a steamer basket until just soft or al dente.

 - Scoop flesh from sweet potato skin or drain vegetables of choice, measure, and transfer to a small food processor.
 Blend with the remaining ingredients until smooth.
 If the mixture is too runny you can add a little bit of shredded coconut (preferably blended into flour — do not use conventional coconut flour as this results in a different texture/taste).

-- Use a measuring spoon (tbsp. size) and scoop.
+- Use a tablespoon to scoop.
 Shape into cookie sized pieces and place on a parchment paper lined baking pan or plate.
 Transfer the cookies to your freezer or fridge to set, about 30 minutes or so.